 Has Evergreen to Partly Deciduous foliage.

 Width: 30 - 40 feet.

 Growth Rate: 36 or More Inches per Year.

 Longevity 50 to 150 years.

-Leaves Ovate, Dark Green, Bronze or Gold, Evergreen to Partly Deciduous.
+Leaves Ovate, Dark Green, Golden or Yellow or Orange, Evergreen to Partly Deciduous.

 Flowers Inconspicuous.
 Flowers in Summer or Fall.
 Has separate male and female flowers on the same tree (monoecious).

 Brown or Mostly Green Winged Seed, Small (0.25 - 0.50 inches), fruiting in Fall.